PhilipYip1988/vmware-workstation-installation-guide/windows-vista-guest/readme.md

 <img src="https://github.com/user-attachments/assets/b8fe5ab6-7f7d-4cca-a028-c36327d66672" width="600"/>

 The code works as expected and interfaces with the Serial Port which is passed through to the Windows Vista VM from the Windows 11 Host PC.

+## Parallel Port Passthrough

+VMware can theoretically passthrough a physical parallel port.
+However, USB-to-parallel adapters are designed exclusively for printers and do not provide true parallel port functionality for other hardware.
+By the time of Windows Vista, parallel ports were already considered legacy and were rarely included on new PCs.
+I do not have a parallel port printer available to test passthrough functionality.

+## PCI/PCIe Card Passthrough

+VMware does not support direct passthrough of PCI or PCIe cards to a guest virtual machine.
+Additionally, there are no USB adapters that replicate the functionality of PCI/PCIe expansion cards.

 Return to [VMware Installation Guide](../readme.md).